Hidden East Anglia:

 Landscape Legends of Eastern England

 The Plains (TL916691) is a small house about a mile north-west of the village, off the A143, and was perhaps built as a gamekeeper's cottage.
 Local tradition tells us that this was once a 'halfway house' for the monks of Bury St. Edmunds en route to Ixworth Abbey (a 12th century Augustinian priory).
-Although there are cellars beneath the cottage, no trace has even been found of the tunnels that are said to run to the monastic establishments at both Bury and Ixworth.
+Although there are cellars beneath the cottage, no trace has ever been found of the tunnels that are said to run to the monastic establishments at both Bury and Ixworth.

 The holy thorn